0xn3va/application-security-handbook/Web Application/Regular Expressions/README.md

 </div>

 - Do **not** use regular expressions if there is a clean non-regex solution, for example, searching for a substring or using `if` conditions.
-- Use regular expression engines that provide linear time expression matching, at least for user-provided regular expressions or matching "hard-coded" expressions against user-controlled data.
+- Use regular expression engines that provide linear time expression matching at least for user-provided regular expressions or matching "hard-coded" expressions against user-controlled data, see the [Linear time regular expression matching implementation](#linear-time-regular-expression-matching-implementation) section.

 <details>
 <summary>Clarification</summary>

-Many regex engines support backtracking that causes them to work very slowly in some cases (exponentially related to input size), see the [Regular Expression Denial of Service (ReDoS)](/Web%20Application/Vulnerability%20Mitigation/Regular%20Expression%20Denial%20of%20Service%20(ReDoS)/README.md) page.
+Many regex engines support backtracking that causes them to work very slowly in some cases (exponentially related to input size), see the [Vulnerability Mitigation: Regular Expression Denial of Service (ReDoS)](/Web%20Application/Vulnerability%20Mitigation/Regular%20Expression%20Denial%20of%20Service%20(ReDoS)/README.md) page.
 </details>

 - Do **not** use `multi-line` matching mode in regexes that are used for validation.
 Otherwise, make sure that full string matching `^...$` works as expected or rewrite regexes using more specific expressions like `\A...\z`.